geddski/wrapjs/README.md

   (function(){
     //backbone stuff
   }).call(this);
-  return Backbone; //it knows what to return because of our 'attach' attribute });
+  return (function () {
+    var attach = Backbone;
+    return (typeof attach === 'function') ? attach.apply(this) : attach;
+  }());
+});
 ```

+NOTE: the generated AMD module contains an immediate function that resolves to and returns "Backbone" in the example above.
+Pure JS magic.

 So there you have it.
 The wrap.js plugin turns any old script into an AMD module with just a little config.

+## Examples
+I've included several examples in the `examples` directory.
+Will post more info shortly.